Demiivka: History

+Transportation

 The Kyiv Central Bus Station and Vernadsky National Library of Ukraine are located in the neighborhood.
-Demiivka is served by a Holosiivska and Demiivska metro stations of the Kyiv Metro's Obolonsko–Teremkivska line.
+Demiivka is served by the Holosiivska and Demiivska metro stations of the Kyiv Metro's Obolonsko–Teremkivska line.
 The Kyiv Metro in the area was opened in 2010.
 Beside Kyiv underground rail transport, there is also a regular train station Kyiv-Demiivskyi.
 Through the neighborhood passes the European route E95.

 The Demiivska Square is an important intersection through which passes the E95 route and some major streets that lead to the Pivdennyi Bridge (Southern bridge, part of the European route E40).